Efficient Algorithms for Sparse Moment Problems without Separation: An Efficient Algorithm for the -Coin Problem

-Using this result, we can show that $\tveca$ in Line 5 is a good estimation for the ground truth spikes, $\veca$.
-In particular, the following lemma shows that every ground truth spike $a_i \in \veca$ has a close spike $\ta_j \in \tveca$ where the closeness depends on the weight of the spike $w_i$.
-We note that this property tolerates permutation and small spikes weights, enabling us to analyze mixtures without separations.
+The above inequality shows that every ground truth spike $a_i \in \veca$ has a close spike $\ta_j \in \tveca$ where the closeness depends on the weight of the spike $w_i$.
+We note that this property tolerates permutation and small spikes weights, enabling us to analyze mixtures without separation.